scalar-labs/scalar-kubernetes/docs/ConfigureScalarDL.md

 # Configure Scalar DL

-This guide explains how to configure database properties in helm charts for Scalar DL deployment.
+This guide explains how to configure Scalar DL custom values in helm charts for Scalar DL deployment.

 ## Create Kubernetes Secrets